Homicide in Tulsa 'first real test' of Supreme Court decision affecting criminal jurisdiction on Indian land

 “We’re going to have to work this out and come up with some processes, and obviously one of the first questions we’re going to have to (start asking) is whether our suspects are Native American or not,” Watkins said.

-Tulsa police requested federal and Muscogee (Creek) Nation Lighthorse assistance to investigate the death.
+Tulsa police requested federal and Muscogee (Creek) Nation Lighthorse Police assistance to investigate the death.

 A 911 caller told dispatchers that a man ran up to him and said “he needed help because his girlfriend was going to die,” according to a criminal complaint.